Constitution

 17. By-Laws

-17.1 The by-laws set out in appendix to these rules and by-law made under paragraph 17.2 of this rule shall be binding upon members until repealed by the committee or by a resolution at the Annual General Meeting subject to any amendment made under paragrpah 17.2 of this rule.
+17.1.
+TheBy-Laws set out inAppendix to these rules andBy-Law made under paragraph 17.2 of this Rule shall be binding upon members until repealed by the Committee or by a resolution at the Annual General Meeting subject to any amendment made under paragraph 17.2 of this rule.

-17.2 The committee shall from time to time make, repeal or amend all such by-laws as they deem expedient (provided that they shall not be inconsistent with these rules).
+17.2.
+The Committee shall from time to time make, repeal or amend all such By-Laws as they deem expedient (provided that they shall not be inconsistent with these rules).

 18. Annual General Meeting